Please note: Director and Member nominations close at the end of August annually.

 If you or someone you know is interested in being a Member, click here to download the Fact Sheet.

-Directors have broad executive responsibility for overseeing the on-going operations of the company towards its object as set out in the MOI.
-In AfrikaBurn’s case, this is primarily responsibility for the strategic planning; oversight of the annual AfrikaBurn calendar of events; policy development; ensuring resources and compliance for operations and activities; sound management of AfrikaBurn’s finances and legal and fiduciary responsibilities to the non-profit company.
-However, Directors also enjoy the full protection of limited liability in terms of the Companies Act and cannot be held responsible for the actions/activities of the company as long as they have not been grossly negligent in the fulfillment of their duties.
+Directors have broad executive responsibility for strategic decision making and overseeing the on-going operations of the organisation towards its remit as set out in the MOI.
+In AfrikaBurn’s case, this is primarily responsibility for the strategic planning; oversight of the annual AfrikaBurn calendar of events; policy development; ensuring the resources (including human) and compliance for operations and activities; sound management of AfrikaBurn’s finances; and legal and fiduciary governance of the non-profit company.

 If you, or someone you know, has the experience and drive to support the organisation and the community it serves through this vital role, please follow these steps: